KantaraInitiative/CISWG/MVCR-Spec/mvcr-v.08/MVCR v0.7.1.md

 # Introduction

-The Minimum Viable Consent Receipt (MVCR) is a simple specification that describes a few basic elements common to consent across several legal jurisdictions and across a variety of contexts.
+The Minimum Viable Consent Receipt (MVCR) is a simple specification that describes the few basic elements common to consent across several legal jurisdictions and across a variety of contexts.
 The term 'Minimum' in the MVCR refers to the least amount of fields to make a consent receipt viable.
-Viable, in this context, means to use the consent receipt independently of the issuer.
-The consent receipt SHOULD involve the minimal set of  notice requirements for the company or organization issuing the receipt.
+Viable, in this context, means to present a consent record independently of the issuer.
+The consent receipt SHOULD involve the minimal set of  notice requirements for the company or organization issuing the receipt to provide proof of consent.

-The fields in this v0.7 specification are the Alpha MVCR fields that the CISWG will use to implement and test the consent receipt.
+The fields in this v0.7.1 specification are the Alpha MVCR fields that the CISWG will use to implement and test the consent receipt.

 # Notational Conventions